Stepmother's Sin: Plot

 In his mind, they are all filthy nymphomaniacs; they may act innocent, but they will act like sluts if given the chance.
 This thought and hatred for his mother consumes him and drives him to exact revenge on womankind through his stepmother.

-Misako does little to prove Yusuke’s theory wrong as she quickly gives in to Yusuke’s devious seductions.
+Misako does little to prove Yusuke's theory wrong as she quickly gives in to Yusuke's devious seductions.
 Yusuke begins to show his cruelty in their sex, and comes up with more ways to humiliate his stepmother while gratifying his sexual urges.

 Meanwhile, Shiina dreams of having sex with her stepbrother.
 Yusuke rapes her in front of Misako, humiliating them both.
 Shiina's mother is very aroused and begs Yusuke to have sex with her.
-Shiina leaves for her grandfather’s place but ends up going willingly with three street punks; she lies back as they decide who gets her first thinking only of her mother’s actions.
+Shiina leaves for her grandfather's place but ends up going willingly with three street punks; she lies back as they decide who gets her first thinking only of her mother's actions.

 One last tryst with his cousin Mio ends with Mio making Yusuke think about his actions.
 As he couples later with Misako, he realizes that he still hates his biological mother but has come to love Misako.
 He begs her forgiveness for his actions but receives a shock.
 She angrily rebuffs him and says that she does not care about his apology; she has grown to crave the rough sex he provides to the point where she cannot live without it.

 Driven to a nervous breakdown, Yusuke runs off realizing that the true monster is not the woman Misako has turned into or women in general; instead, the true monster is himself, the creator of the beast Misako has become.
 He assaults a couple and ends up crying on a park bench in despair and self-loathing until the police arrest him.

 When the police bring him home, they find Misako engaged in an orgy; she sees Yusuke and begs him to come satisfy her needs.
-The scene shifts to the outside of the home as a struggle is heard.
-The last words we hear are "Stop, he's got a gun!" and then a single shot.
+The scene shifts to the outside of the home as a struggle is heard and a single shot of the gun is heard as well.
 It is left up to the viewer to decide which monster Yusuke has shot.

 Main characters

 Yusuke Yagami

 The main protagonist, Yusuke, is a high student who is traumatized forever after witnessing his mother's adultery during his childhood.
 Thus, Yusuke held extreme disdain and hatred towards women.
 Desiring to vent his anger and hatred, he targeted his stepmother Misako abusing her as a sex slave.

 Mio Shinohara

 Yuusuke's cousin Mio is a high school student that goes to the same school as him.
 She is an honor student who enjoys being a class representative.
-She's got a calm, relaxed type of personality.
+She has a calm, relaxed type of personality.
 She likes putting up a facade of being a "good girl" while in secret she has a hidden side of hers that loves sex.
 Unlike Yuusuke, Mio is sympathetic towards her aunt whose neglection by her husband in her marriage lead her to find solace in adultery.